Back to Blog

 The Short Answer

 A transaction coordinator manages the administrative side of a real estate deal from the moment an offer is accepted through closing day.
-They handle paperwork, track deadlines, coordinate between all parties, and make sure nothing falls through the cracks — so the agent can focus on selling.
+They handle paperwork, track deadlines, coordinate between all parties, and make sure nothing slips, so the agent can focus on selling.

 What a TC Handles Day-to-Day